klu1211/pytorch-toolbox/README.md

 # Atlas Human Protein Classification

 ### Introduction
 This is the code for the Atlas Human Protein Classification competition creates a top 6% submission in the final leaderboard.
-The submission `.csv` file is in the `results/densenet121_tta/0.51425_submission.csv`
+The submission `.csv` file is in the `results/densenet121_tta/0.51425_submission.csv`.
+The goal of this competition is to predict proteins in an image, the metric that is used to score the model is the F1 Macro.

 ### Pipeline
 The configuration file is used located in `src/configs/*` is used to define the whole training process.
 It is similar to the `AWS CloudFormation` template, whereby you define all the resources needed for the training pipeline.